-The tree of influence developed in this first part of the workshop is divided into six different levels.
-Descriptors at the bottom are considered to be most influential.
+The highly complex 'tree of influence', also referred to as an 'influence map' consists of six different levels of influence.
+Descriptors at the bottom are considered to be the most influential.
 Making progress or achieving results in the bottom descriptors makes it a lot easier to address those that lie higher in the map.

-In summary, almost all participants approved that the following ideas are the most influential and agreed that further actions must take these ideas into account:
+In summary, almost all participants agreed that the following ideas are the most influential and agreed that further actions must take these ideas into account: